Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Avira Phantom Pros

 It’s so secure that banks use it.
-And it’s reported that no brute-force attacks can hack into it, either.
+And security experts confirm that no brute-force attacks can hack into it.

-The 256-bit encryption involves several layers of security, so it would take modern computers up to 13.8 billion years to finally crack the code.
+The 256-bit encryption involves several layers of security, making it virtually impenetrable with modern technology.
+As Avira points out, it would take modern computers up to 13.8 billion years to crack the code.

-That’s why we always run several (not just one) test to confirm whether our connection is rock-solid or porous.
+That’s why we always run several tests to confirm whether the connection is secure.

 • https://ipleak.net/ (none found)